shafinulh/RaX-labscript/README.md

 This README provides a brief overview of our key features and improvements.
 Each section includes links to more detailed information and source code for those interested in further exploration or implementation.

 ## BLACS
-The main improvement we looked at was to optimize the performance of BLACS by reducing the overhead between experimental shots, particularly when we want to process a large sequence.
+The main improvement was to optimize the performance of BLACS by reducing overhead between experimental shots, particularly when we want to process a large sequence.
 While the labscript suite is very well-developed, user-friendly, and supports all general workflows, optimizing this specific workflow can significantly improve efficiency during high-throughput experimental sequence runs.

 The key areas of BLACS identified for potential improvements are: